jschnab/pyms-plot/docs/index.rst

 Statistical analysis
 --------------------

+PyMS allows you to perform statistical testing of inter-genotype comparisons using the Mann-Whitney test or the Kruskal-Wallis test followed by the Dunn test for post-hoc analysis (i.e. the Kruskal-Wallis test tells you if at least one genotype is different from the others while the Dunn test tells you which genotypes are different from the others).
+If you want to compare two genotypes, use the Mann-Whitney test.
+If you want to compare multiple genotypes, use the Kruskal-Walls then Dunn tests.

 * If you have not opened the csv file in PyMS yet, click on the "Process" menu and click on "Analyze csv file", it will open a pop-up and you can browse your file.

 * Click on the "Statistics" menu and select the test you want by ticking one of them.
 You then need to select the genotypes you want to analyze in the "Select samples" menu.
 You can detach the menu by clicking on the dashed line at the top of the window, so that you don't have to open the menu each time you select a genotype.
 Once you selected the genotypes of interest, click on "Perform statistical test" in the "Process" menu.
 The p-values returned by the test will be saved in a text file in the same folder as your csv file.